jvandenaardweg/coinaly-api/README.md

 ### Changed Dockerfile or docker-compose file?
 1. Make a new image build: `docker-compose build`
-### Port not exposing?
-1. Check `docker-machine ip`.
-Does it not list a default?
-2. Run `docker-machine create default`
-3. Then: `docker-machine env default`

 ## Setup
 1. Make sure you got the right dependencies, see `package.json`